-The purpose of doing an IEA is to provide basis for advice for management decisions and actions (element no. 6 below).
+The purpose of conducting an IEA is to inform management decisions (element no. 6 below).
 There is a need for an advisory mechanism that can translate the findings about the complexity of an ecosystem as revealed by an IEA into clear options for management measures.
-This applies to harvest of living resources by commercial fisheries and subsistence harvest, as well as to the conservation measures to protect species and habitats to ensure good ‘health’ and the overall integrity of the ecosystem.
-The advice to managers should be in relation to the agreed ecological objectives set for the specific ecosystem (LME).
+This applies to harvest of living resources by commercial fisheries and subsistence harvest, as well as conservation measures to protect species and habitats to ensure good ‘health’ and overall ecosystem integrity .
+The advice to managers should be in relation to the agreed ecological objectives set for the specific ecosystem.

 The advisory mechanism should be institutionalized as part of the overall EA management system.
 It is important that the advice is trusted as representing the best available knowledge about the ecosystem and its dynamics.
-There will often be a tension regarding the balance between use through new industrial developments and conservation to maintain the integrity of the ecosystem – basically where is the upper limit of sustainable use.
-Deciding this is made complicated by the large natural variability, and the additional changes of Arctic ecosystems now experienced due to climate change.
-The responsibility for giving management advice based on IEA needs to be clearly identified, and the integrity of the advisory process needs to be protected from undue political and other influences.
+There will often be tension between industrial developments and conservation in order to maintain the integrity of the ecosystem – basically where is the upper limit of sustainable use.
+Deciding this is complicated by large natural variability and the additional changes Arctic ecosystems now experience due to climate change.
+The responsibility for giving management advice based on IEA needs to be clearly identified, and the integrity of the advisory process needs to be protected from conflicts of interest.

+Box - Assessment products from work in the Arctic Council

+The Arctic Council working groups carry out assessments as part of their work plans.
+Assessments of environmental conditions and status of biodiversity in Arctic ecosystems are done primarily by the Arctic Monitoring and Assessment Programme (AMAP) and the Conservation of Arctic Flora and Fauna (CAFF) working groups.
+The Protection of the Arctic Marine Environment (PAME) working group and the Sustainable Development Working Group (SDWG) carry out assessments with focus on human activities and conditions for people living in the Arctic.

+Below is a short list of major recent assessments by Arctic Council working groups.
+These reports, and many others, can be found at the web pages of the working groups.

+AMAP

+AMAP Assessment 2018: Biological Effects of Contaminants on Arctic Wildlife and Fish

+Snow, Water, Ice and Permafrost in the Arctic (SWIPA) 2017

+Adaptation Actions for a Changing Arctic: Perspectives from the Baffin Bay/Davis Strait Region

+Adaptation Actions for a Changing Arctic: Perspectives from the Bering-Chukchi-Beaufort Region

+Adaptation Actions for a Changing Arctic: Perspectives from the Barents Area.

+CAFF

+Arctic Biodiversity Assessment 2013

+State of the Arctic Marine Biodiversity Report

+PAME

+Arctic Marine Shipping Assessment 2009 Report

+Arctic Ocean Review Final Report (2013)

+SDWG

+Arctic Human Development Report 2 (2015)

+Adaptation Actions for a Changing Arctic (2013)

 3.5 Value the cultural, social and economic goods and services produced by the ecosystem